Home Research People Publications Diversity in STEM Join us!

 People

-Marjorie Weber (PI)
+Marjorie Weber (PI, pronouns: she/her)

 I am an evolutionary ecologist, interested in how ecological interactions impact phenotypic evolution and diversification across evolutionary scales.
 My research focuses on interactions between plants and arthropods, and evaluates hypotheses that link plant-arthropod interactions with macroevolutionary patterns.
 I work in many systems, including ant-plant and ant-mite mutualisms, plant defense, and plant-pollination interactions.
 I am particularly interested in understanding the role that species interactions play in the evolution of bizarre phenotypes, such as flowers, chemical defenses, or the fascinating structures found on plants that attract and retain arthropod bodyguards.
 I also have a passion for promoting social justice and equity in STEM, and work to understand and implement change through education.